IgnominiousHam/2019ProgrammingPortfolio/index.md

 ##### Completed May 2019

 The culmination of this year's toil, Tron emulates the original game in both regulation and gameplay.
 Two players, armed with "lightcycles", attempt to endure in a war of attrition, with both generating colored trails which, if contacted, spell instant death.
-Coded with a combination of Python's tkinter and turtle, this collaborative effort features functioning collision and edge detection, a speed-amplifying powerup, start and death screens, and a minimalistly designed bike.
-In sum, the classic diversion is here duplicated, with modern contributions.
+Coded with a combination of Python's tkinter and turtle, this collaborative effort features functioning collision and edge detection, a map replete with precipitous lines, start and death screens, and a minimalistly designed bike.

 ###